Ashtavinayaka: Ballaleshwar

-Ganesh Purana gives an elaborate picture of LEELAS of Lord Ganesha.
-The legendary story of Shri Ballaleshwar is covered in Upasana Khand Section -22 occurred in Pali – the old name Pallipur.
+Ganesha Purana gives an elaborate picture of LEELAS of Ganesha.
+The legendary story of Ballaleshwar is covered in Upasana Khand Section -22 occurred in Pali – the old name Pallipur.

 Kalyansheth was a merchant in Pallipur and was married to Indumati.
-The couple was childless for quite some time but later was blessed with a son known as Ballal.
+The couple was childless for quite some time but later had a son known as Ballal.
 As Ballal grew, he spent much of his time in worshiping and praying.
-He was devotee of Lord Ganesha and used to worship stone idol of Shri Ganesha in the forest along with his friends and companions.
+He was devotee of Ganesha and used to worship stone idol of Ganesha in the forest along with his friends and companions.
 As it used to take time, the friends would reach home late.
 Regular delay in returning house used to irritate the parents of the friends of Ballal who complained to his father saying that Ballal was responsible for spoiling the kids.
 Already unhappy with Ballal for not concentrating on his studies, Kalyansheth was boiling with anger when he heard the complaint.
 Immediately he reached the place of worship in the forest and devastated Pooja arrangements organized by Ballal and his friends.
-He threw away the Stone Idol of Shri Ganesh and broke the pandal.
+He threw away the Stone Idol of Ganesha and broke the pandal.
 All the kids were frightened but Ballal who was engrossed in Pooja and japa, did not notice the event.
-Kalayan beat Ballal mercilessly and tied him to the tree saying to get fed and freed by Shri Ganesha.
+Kalayan beat Ballal mercilessly and tied him to the tree saying to get fed and freed by Ganesha.
 He left for home thereafter.

-Ballal semiconscious and tied to the tree in the forest was lying as that with severe pain all over, started calling his beloved God, Shri Ganesha.
+Ballal semiconscious and tied to the tree in the forest was lying as that with severe pain all over, started calling his beloved God, Ganesha.

-"O Lord, Shri Ganesha, I was busy in praying you, I was right and humble but my cruel father has spoiled my act of devotion and hence I am unable to perform Pooja."
+"O Lord, Ganesha, I was busy in praying you, I was right and humble but my cruel father has spoiled my act of devotion and hence I am unable to perform Pooja."

-Shri Ganesha was pleased and responded quickly.
+Ganesha was pleased and responded quickly.
 Ballal was freed.
 He blessed Ballal to be superior devotee with larger lifespan.
-Shri Ganesha hugged Ballal and said that his father would suffer for his wrongdoings.
+Ganesha hugged Ballal and said that his father would suffer for his wrongdoings.

-Ballal insisted that Lord Ganesha should continue to stay there at Pali.
-Nodding His head Shri Ganesha made his permanent stay at Pali as Ballal Vinayak and disappeared in a large stone.
-This is famous as Shri Ballaleshwar.
+Ballal insisted that Ganesha should continue to stay there at Pali.
+Nodding His head Ganesha made his permanent stay at Pali as Ballal Vinayak and disappeared in a large stone.
+This is famous as Ballaleshwar.